Vyral/base-template/_posts/2018-12-18-heres-how-the-foreclosure-process-works-in-arizona.md

 **Buying a foreclosed home at an auction is a good opportunity to make a profit, but the process is very risky**, so you need to work with a professional or at least educate yourself on the process before you do so.

 **If you’re a homeowner who’s facing foreclosure, keep in mind that there are plenty of ways to keep your home from being auctioned off**.
-Banks prefer not to foreclosure on properties, so they’d be more than happy to help you come to a solution.
+Banks prefer not to foreclose on properties, so they’d be more than happy to help you come to a solution.

 If you have any questions about this or any other real estate topic or you’re thinking of buying or selling a home, don’t hesitate to reach out to me.
 I’d be glad to help.